dronnikovigor/NetPackets-Simulator/README.md

 ### Configuration
 There are two files for configuring tests:
 * `application.properties`
     This file contains variables for environment.
-It's needed to change variables related to QUIC before running QUIC tests.
+It's needed to change variables related to QUIC/QUICHE before running QUIC/QUICHE tests.
 * `configuration.json`
     This file contains parameters for setting up test cases.